helloravisha/terraform-examples/readme.md

 # Terraform Examples Repository

-This repository contains a collection of practical Terraform examples demonstrating various features, from basic syntax to advanced modules and state management.
+This repository contains a collection of practical Terraform examples demonstrating various features.